“My Misdiagnosis Nightmare Came True”

 How chilling it was to find out my daughter didn’t have attention deficit disorder (ADHD or ADD) after she was already taking medication to treat it.
 Was I ecstatic or furious, thankful or bewildered?
 All of the above — and much, much, more.
 Questions raced through my head.
 How could this mistake happen?
 If it happened to her, how many other children are living with an ADHD misdiagnosis?

-My daughter suffered from depression and was diagnosed early on with this disorder, taking Prozac faithfully every day.
+My daughter suffered from a mood disorder and was diagnosed early on, taking Prozac faithfully every day.
 Then, two years ago, a well-known psychiatrist diagnosed Jessie with ADHD.
 It’s common knowledge that ADHD is a co-morbid disorder, meaning it often occurs at the same time as one or more other conditions.
 So, I was reasonably comfortable with the assessment because I knew there was a high chance something else was going on.